d-bl/GroundForge/README.md

 Preview more complex changes
 ----------------------------

-The preview by the editor is not always exactly what you see is what you get.
+The preview by the editor is not always exactly what-you-see-is-what-you-get.
 There might be some broken images, broken links or illegible content.
-Publishing your personal repositories helps to check whether everything renders and works together properly.
+Publishing your personal repositories helps to check whether everything renders and links properly.

 The help pages and catalogues are spread among several repositories: